NormanDunbar/SuperBASIC-Manual/sphinx/source/KeywordsS.clean.rst

 This is yet another screen saver....
 It is activated by specifying how many seconds the computer should wait for a key to be pressed before it turns the screen blank.
 Once the screen is blank, any key will display the screen again.
-Negative seconds de-acticate this most useful of all computer utilities.
+Negative seconds deactivate this most useful of all computer utilities.

 **Example**